nasa/bplib/README.md

    * `sudo make install INSTALL_TOP=/opt/lua5.3`
    * `alias bplua="LUA_CPATH=/opt/lua5.3/lib/lua/5.3/?.so LUA_PATH=/opt/lua5.3/lib/lua/5.3/?.lua /opt/lua5.3/bin/lua"`

 4. If you want to use a different Lua installation, you must run the Makefile found in `binding/lua` directly.
 From the command line: the `PREFIX` variable can be set to the installed version of Lua you want to use (e.g. __/usr__), and the `LIBDIR` variable can be set to where the bplib.so extension module should be installed (e.g. __/usr/lib64/lua/5.1__).
-Managing multiple Lua distributions on a single system can be a little tricky - the biggest problem being that as of 5.3 there is still a global search path for shared objects and Lua files that is indenpendent of the location of the binary Lua interpreter.
+Managing multiple Lua distributions on a single system can be a little tricky - the biggest problem being that as of 5.3 there is still a global search path for shared objects and Lua files that is independent of the location of the binary Lua interpreter.
 To get around this problem you can either set the `package.cpath` and `package.path` variables within your Lua scripts or you can alias the call to start the Lua interpreter with the paths called out in the command (as shown above).

 #### Building

-To build only the static and shared libraries, use the following commands:
+To build only the static and shared libraries (which is recommended), use the following commands:
 * `make`
 * `sudo make install`